 Jan Hitchcock – Deputy IV Forum Coordinator

-Debate: Sustainability in Vascular Access with Valya Weston, National IPC Nurse Consultant, NHS England and Graham Pike, Associate Director of Nursing & IPC, Great Western Hospitals NHS Foundation Trust
+Debate: Sustainability in Vascular Access with Valya Weston, National IPC Nurse Consultant, NHS England and Graham Pike, Lead Nurse and Manager for Infection Prevention & Control, Oxford University Hospitals NHS Foundation Trust

 Closing remarks and close of conference